Approved BHSFG Recommendations

 This recommendation implements a tailored care transitions program, such as Critical Time Intervention (CTI), to help individuals released from institutions.
 The program will provide intensive, short-term support to help them reintegrate into their communities.

-Update as of November 2025: The Department released an RFI in November to assess provider capacity for Critical Time Intervention (CTI) in select Montana counties.
+Update as of February 2026: Following an RFI in November to assess provider capacity for Critical Time Intervention (CTI), the state has opted to staff the program internally.

 This recommendation will launch a public awareness campaign to increase understanding and improve access to the 988 Lifeline and its behavioral health crisis support.